 Big Delta State Historical Park

-Big Delta State Historic Park is a 10-acre historical park on the Tanana River, eight miles north of Delta Junction.
-The park preserves Rika's Roadhouse and Landing, an important crossroads for travelers, miners and soldiers on the Valdez-Fairbanks Trail from 1909 to 1947.
+Big Delta State Historic Park is a 10-acre historical park on the banks of the Tanana River, eight miles north of Delta Junction.
+The park preserves Rika's Roadhouse and Landing, an important crossroads for travelers, miners, and soldiers on the Valdez-Fairbanks Trail from 1909 to 1947.

 THINGS TO DO